Health Administration MHA

 Accreditation: The MHA is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-Job Prospects: The Fox Center for Student Professional Development (CSPD) provides students with career coaching and professional development resources that support the job search.
+Job Prospects: The Fox Center for Student Professional Development (CSPD) provides students with career coaching and professional development resources.
 MHA students are typically full-time working professionals seeking to enhance their management skills to improve performance in their existing jobs.
-Some seek to move from clinical to more administrative responsibilities.
+Some students seek to move from clinical to more administrative responsibilities and others seek to enter the healthcare sector.

 Non-Matriculated Student Policy: This program requires the student to be matriculated in the degree program or graduate certificate program.